oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 related entity.

 On success, the service MUST create all entities and relate them.
-If the service responds with [201 Created]{.Datatype}, the response MUST be expanded to at least the level that was present in the deep-insert request.
+If the service responds with `201 Created`, the response MUST be expanded to at least the level that was present in the deep-insert request.

 Clients MAY associate an id with individual nested entities in the request by using the [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) term defined in [**\[OData-VocCore\]**](#VocCore)[.
-]{.MsoHyperlink}Services that respond with [201 Created]{.Datatype}
-SHOULD annotate the entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.
+]{.MsoHyperlink}Services that respond with `201 Created` SHOULD annotate the entities in the response using the same [`Core.ContentID`](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#ContentID) value as specified in the request.
 Services SHOULD advertise support for deep inserts, including support for returning the